Digital Projects: All You Need to Know

 Your proposal has been approved and the digital project is moving forward.
 Now it’s time to set up the formalities.

 As mentioned above, having a purpose is so important for your digital project that you can’t really start without it.
-Involve the relevant people from top to bottom (or vice versa), and create an explicit document where the purpose of the project is stated.
+Involve the relevant people from top to bottom, and create an explicit document where the purpose of the project is stated.

-The second part of this stage is to state your key performance indicators, or KPIs.
+The second part of this stage is to state your KPIs (key performance indicators).
 A KPI is a type of performance measurement, and can help you evaluate the success of the project.
 ClearPoint Strategy offers a list of common KPIs, like:

-There are many other KPIs, it all depends on the specific needs of your project and your organisation.
+There can be many other KPIs.
+It all depends on the specific needs of your project and your organization.
 Choose the ones that make most sense in the limited scope of your project.

-Every organisation and project needs a prime mover to inspire other co-workers and to get things done.
-You should work towards finding and enabling a skilled person of conviction, who has the ability to perform decisions in your project or organisation as a whole.
+Every organization and project needs a prime mover to inspire other coworkers and to get things done.
+You should work towards finding and enabling a skilled person of conviction, who has the ability to perform decisions in your project or organization as a whole.

 A great documentation practice can help you do the following:

 In relation to great documentation comes a quality system.
-This is a specific implementation of quality concepts, standards, methodologies, and tools, for the purpose of achieving quality-related goals—like maintaining verifiable documentation.
+This is a specific implementation of quality concepts, standards, methodologies, and tools.
+The purpose?
+To achieve quality related goals, like maintaining verifiable documentation.

-A quality management system ensures that an organisation, product or service is consistent.
+A quality management system ensures that an organization, product, or service is consistent.
 It usually has four main components: quality planning, quality assurance, quality control, and quality improvement.
 Quality management is thus focused not only on product and service quality, but also on the means to achieve it.